mbruzek/ansible-reboot-wait/README.md

   ansible_ssh_pass: raspberry
 ```

 The first task reboots the systems.
-This required using `aysnc`, `poll` and
+This required using `async`, `poll` and
-`ignore_errors` to fire the reboot command that will terminate the ssh
+`ignore_errors` to execute the reboot command that will terminate the ssh
 connection.

-I found a verified solution on the internet that used a `local_action` and
+I found a verified solution on the Internet for a second task that used a
-`wait_for` directive in the task.
-This did not work for my playbook and I was
+`local_action` and `wait_for` directive in the task.
+This did not work for my
+playbook and I did not understand why.
+Here is the solution as it was written:

 ```yml
 - name: Wait for system to boot